Kaltsoon/react-native-material/material/2-react-native-basics.md

 ## Exercise 10.7.

-Validate the sign-in form so that both username and password fields are required.
+Validate the sign in form so that both username and password fields are required.
 Note that the `onSubmit` callback implemented in the previous exercise, _should not be called_ if the form validation fails.

 The current implementation of the `FormikTextInput` component should display an error message if a touched field has an error.
 Emphasize this error message by giving the error message a red color.

 On top of the red error message, give an invalid field a visual indication of an error by giving it a red border color.
 Remember that if a field has an error, the `FormikTextInput` component sets the `TextInput` component's `error` prop as `true`.

-Here's what the sign-in form should roughly look like with an invalid field:
+Here's what the sign in form should roughly look like with an invalid field:

 ![Application preview](images/8.jpg)